 Retirement Savings Plans

-There are a variety of tax-sheltered plans you can use to accumulate savings for retirement.
+There are a variety of tax-sheltered plans that will accumulate retirement savings.
 Each plan has its own unique set of rules for determining what is considered taxable income in retirement.
-Let's begin with a run down of the basic retirement plans that every taxpayer needs to know about.
+Here is a list of the basic retirement plans that every taxpayer should understand.

 Any taxpayer with earned income (from wages or self-employment) can fund an IRA (individual retirement account).
 Your IRA contributions may be tax-deductible.
 There are traditional (deductible) IRAs, Roth IRAs, and non-deductible IRAs.
 Which one is best for you depends on your income, whether you are covered by a group retirement plan at work, and whether you prefer a tax deduction now or tax-free income in retirement.

 In 2019, you can save up to $19,000 in your IRA, up from $18,500 in 2018.
 The limit for individual retirement accounts is $6,000—up from $5,500 in 2018.

 You can make regular contributions to a traditional IRA up to age 70 1/2, provided you have earned income.
 The contribution limits consist of a "base" contribution limit and a "catch-up" contribution limit.
 For example, in 2019, the base contribution limit is $6,000.
 For IRAs, you can put in an additional $1,000.
 Therefore, a person who is 52 years old, and otherwise qualified for a Traditional IRA, could contribute $7,000 to his or her account.
 Contributions to a traditional IRA are tax-deferred, meaning that you do not pay income tax until you withdraw the money.